oblador/react-native-vector-icons/README.md

 ## Installation

 1. Run: `$ npm install react-native-vector-icons --save`
+2. To link the package run: `$ react-native link react-native-vector-icons`
-2. For each platform (iOS/Android/Windows) you plan to use, follow one of the options for the corresponding platform.
+3. For each platform (iOS/Android/Windows) you plan to use, follow one of the options for the corresponding platform.

 ### iOS